t04glovern/alexa-gadget-cat-feeder/.blog/README.md

 #### Other

 There are a number of other directives and intents not mentioned above due to time.
-The are summiarized below:
+The are summarised below:

 * [StartEventHandler](../skill/lambda/custom/directives/StartEventHandler.js) - Definition for the timed event
 * [StopFeeder](../skill/lambda/custom/directives/StopFeeder.js) - Handles failures or stopped skill to disconnect from the Gadget